bytecodealliance/wasm-micro-runtime/gitbook/basics/introduction/wamr-project.md

 It's not limited to simply being a command line application that run your wasm program.
 You could also use it as library, integrated in your application to run any wasm program inside your application.
 Although the most user case is embeded WAMR in their C/C++ program, we do support a several of [language-binding](../../tutorial/language_embedding/README.md) so that you could use WAMR in some language you prefer.

-## Main parts of WAMR
+## Component of WAMR

 <!-- TODO: link -->

-There are two main parts of WAMR:
+There are four parts of WAMR, two main parts of WAMR are:

 1. The "iwasm" VM core to run WASM applications.
 It has many features and achieve several functionality, here are some example may interest you: